ducksouplab/deploy-ducksoup/README.md

 - click the available singe-use link (it's possible to create new links with `New` in the tab bar)
 - otree an app made of three steps: an introductory page that collects your name, a page embedding DuckSoup with a pitch audio effect that redirects automatically after 20 seconds to an ending page displaying your name

+Gotcha regarding database migration:

+The column `_created` on the table `otree_session` should be of type integer (and not timestamp without a timezone), if it happens, one solution could be to `otree resetdb` (but there will be data loss).
+Leaving a timestamp type for `_created` will prevent mastok from creating otree sessions through its API.
+This type seems to be dependent on oTree version, if not 5.10.3, this should be checked.

 ### Grafana

 Please refer to [Grafana documentation](https://grafana.com/docs/).